 Intermittent fasting has been shown to be clinically safe for healthy adults.
 However, seek out the advice of your doctor or a registered dietitian if you have underlying health conditions before starting a fasting regimen.

-- Most common intermittent fasting schedules
+- Is intermittent fasting a diet?

 What is intermittent fasting?